 Conventional treatments to fight cancer in dogs

 Since most canine cancers are very similar to human cancers, dogs can benefit from the same kind of treatments, such as radiation therapy and chemotherapy.
-However, these treatment methods are very invasive.
+However, these treatment methods for dog cancer are very invasive.

 Radiotherapy and chemotherapy

 The approach of the majority of vets to these conventional dog cancer treatment techniques is to improve the animal's quality of life, and not necessarily to increase life expectancy.
 In young dogs, yes, but in old dogs suffering from cancer, the main aim is to increase their comfort in their last moments.

 Radiation therapy is usually done in specialized centers and is usually used to kill cancer cells remaining after surgery, or to shrink a tumor.
 Also called radiation therapy, this treatment can be used in combination with chemotherapy.
 It is particularly useful for localized tumors, such as nasal or oral tumors which are often inoperable.